Chapslee Estate

-Chapslee Estate is a small locality adjacent to the Lakkar Bazaar in Shimla, Himachal Pradesh, India.
+Chapslee Estate is a residential property in Bharari adjacent to the Lakkar Bazaar in Shimla, Himachal Pradesh, India.
 The estate houses the erstwhile Secretary's Lodge which is now a heritage hotel run by the erstwhile Maharaja of Kapurthala.

 History

 Chapslee is one of the oldest estates in Shimla having been built between 1828 and 1835.
 It was built by Doctor Blake, a surgeon in the service of the British East India Company.

 Lord Auckland, Governor General of the East India Company Territories, was a resident of the adjoining Auckland House.
 Finding the accommodation insufficient, he took this property first on rent and later purchased it in 1836, to house his private & Military Secretaries, ‘Aides De Camps’ (ADC's) and named it ‘Secretary’s Lodge’.

 The Estate now has a school on it, and the home is run as an exclusive, heritage home by the owner Kanwar Ratanjit Singh and his family.
 He is the grandson of Raja Charanjit Singh of Kapurthala.